 Once the procurement team creates the purchase request, the finance team carries out a budget check.
 After this, there is a standard search for existing purchase contracts.
 If such a contract exists, the purchase order will be sent to the respective vendor.

 If not, then the procurement team will have to send requests for proposals (RFP) to a list of prospective vendors with the intention to elicit quotations for a product or service.
+Here's a free guide that will help you gain full visibility and control of your spend.
+Download it now!

 3. Vendor qualification and selection